the-lord-of-stars/mini-template/README.md

 ``` -->

-## 🚀 Begin with the Template & Studio
+## 2 Begin the Template and Studio

-### 1. Run template locally
+### 2.1 Run the template

 ```
 cd studio
 python run.py
 ```

-The output will be saved in the `studio/output.pdf` file.
+If the template is running successfully the first time, the output will be saved in the `studio/output.pdf` file.

-If you want the template to generate Vega-Lite charts, please adjust the prompt and decode_output function in the `agent.py` file accordingly (see the comments in the code), then run the following command to view the output in the browser `http://localhost:8001/output.html`.
+If you want the template to generate Vega-Lite charts, please adjust the prompt and decode_output function in the `agent.py` file accordingly (see the comments in the `agent.py` file), then run the following command to view the output in the browser `http://localhost:8001/output.html`.

 ```
 python run.py